raspberrypilearning/xai-challenge-image-classfier/en/step_3.md

 --- /collapse ---

-To see how successful your model is at classifying the test data, test your model with some of the images:
+To see how successful your model is at classifying the test data, test your model with some new images:

 --- task ---